Ambikasabhlock/Ambikasabhlock/README.md

 # About Me

-Hi there! 👋 I'm Ambika, an enthusiastic and aspiring web developer who is passionate about creating engaging and user-friendly websites.
+Hi there! 👋 I'm Ambika, as i have completed my bachelor in BscIT and an enthusiastic and aspiring web developer who is passionate about creating engaging and user-friendly websites.
 Currently in the early stages of my web development journey, I am eager to learn and explore the ever-evolving world of technology.